(410 ILCS 130/130)

 (d) A dispensing organization may not be located within 1,000 feet of the property line of a pre-existing public or private preschool or elementary or secondary school or day care center, day care home, group day care home, or part day child care facility.
 A registered dispensing organization may not be located in a house, apartment, condominium, or an area zoned for residential use.

-(e) A dispensing organization is prohibited from acquiring cannabis from anyone other than a registered cultivation center.
+(e) A dispensing organization is prohibited from acquiring cannabis from anyone other than a cultivation center, craft grower, processing organization, another dispensing organization, or transporting organization licensed or registered under this Act or the Cannabis Regulation and Tax Act.
 A dispensing organization is prohibited from obtaining cannabis from outside the State of Illinois.

 (f) A registered dispensing organization is prohibited from dispensing cannabis for any purpose except to assist registered qualifying patients with the medical use of cannabis directly or through the qualifying patients' designated caregivers.